 Apex 3-Stage Whole House filtration system is one of the highest quality for the price.
 We like that Apex always uses high-quality materials, achieving the cleanest taste and zero odor.
 They also have an elaborate filtration process that uses a hydrogen sulfide filter and a coconut shell filter for activated carbon.

-The best part about this filter is that the water maintains its pH level, so you don’t have very acidic water at the end of the process.
+The best part about this filter is it prevents and protects from staining of clothes and appliances.
 The process media membrane removes almost all toxins, including chromium, nickel, mercury, lead, and metals.